-One of the best things about the blockchain is since it is a decentralized system that exists between all permitted parties, there is no need to pay intermediaries (Middlemen) and it saves you time and conflicts.
-Blockchains have their problems, but they are rated, undeniably, faster, cheaper, and more secure than traditional systems, which is why banks and governments are turning to them.
+Given that a blockchain is a decentralized system that exists between all permitted parties, one of the best things about it is that there is no need to pay intermediaries (middlemen), saves time and removes any potential conflicts among the parties.
+Blockchains have their problems, but they are rated undeniably faster, cheaper, and more secure than traditional systems, which is why banks and governments are turning to them.

 Imagine if there were some self-executing contracts, in which contracts would be converted to computer code, stored and replicated on the system and supervised by the network of computers that run the blockchain.
 All of this is what makes up smart contracts.

-In simpler words, it is rather a form of exchange of any type like money, property etc in a conflict-free way without the services of a middleman so it is trustless execution which is an important feature that smart contracts promises.
+In simpler words, a smart contract allows exchanges of any type of assets like money and property in a conflict-free way without the services of a middleman.
+Hence it facilitates a trustless execution which is an important feature that is promised by a smart contract.

 Bitcoin was the first to support basic smart contracts in the sense that the network can transfer value from one person to another.
 The network of nodes will only validate transactions if certain conditions are met.

-Here is an example of a simple smart contract where we use simple set and get function then we increment and decrement some data.
+Here is an example of a simple smart contract where we use simple set and get functions to increment and decrement some data.

 Various features provided by smart contracts are:

-4.Accuracy: Automated contracts are not only faster and cheaper but also avoid the errors that come from a person making the contract who can miss some conditions but in smart contracts, it will result in an error, therefore, all the conditions are put in a detailed form.
+4.Accuracy: Automated contracts are not only faster and cheaper but also help to avoid errors that could potentially arise from a person drawing up the contract.
+In a manual contract, contractual conditions may be accidentally omitted or may be misleading but in smart contracts conditions are coded in a logical and detailed form, resulting in fewer errors.

-6.Savings: Smart contracts can help to save a lot of money as it removes the presence of an intermediary.
-For instance, you would pay a lawyer for your case but in smart contracts, it’s all in your hand as the code is the law.
+6.Savings: Smart contracts can provide significant savings as it removes the need for intermediaries.
+For instance, you would pay a lawyer for drawing up a contract manually but in smart contracts it’s all in your hand as the code is the law.

 There was also a vulnerability in smart contracts, the infamous DAO hack that caused a breach of about $150 million.